 As the political, cultural, financial and educational hub of the country, it's hardly surprising that Seoul is the most popular choice for expats moving to South Korea.

-A buzzing metropolis situated on the Han River, Seoul combines fast-paced, high-technology living against a rich historical background of palaces, fortress walls, royal shrines and single-storey wooden hanok houses.
-At the same time, the city is the birthplace of K-Pop and the epicentre of the Korean Wave, exporting the country's culture around the globe.
+A buzzing metropolis situated on the Han River, Seoul offers fast-paced, high-technology living set against a rich historical background of palaces, fortress walls, royal shrines and single-storey wooden hanok houses.
+At the same time, the city is the birthplace of K-pop and the epicentre of the Korean Wave, exporting the country's culture around the globe.

 Seoul is South Korea's major business hub and produces about a fifth of the country's gross domestic product.
-Many expats working in the city find jobs working in information technology, electronics and finance, especially as Seoul is home to major corporations such as Kia, Hyundai, Samsung and LG Electronics.
-It's also the centre of the English teaching industry, another popular avenue of expat employment.
+Many expats working in the city find jobs in information technology, electronics and finance, especially as Seoul is home to major corporations such as Kia, Hyundai, Samsung and LG Electronics.
+It's also the centre of the English-teaching industry, another popular avenue of expat employment.

-Although Seoul's big city reputation can be intimidating to some, it has a cultural charm that can endear even those people who are uncomfortable in cosmopolitan urban environments.
-The contrast between parks, rivers, mountains, teahouses and tall, modern skyscrapers uniquely form to create a city rich in experiences.
+Although Seoul's reputation as a big city can be intimidating to some, it has a cultural charm that can endear just about anyone.
+Expats moving to Seoul will find that the contrast between parks, rivers, mountains, teahouses and tall, modern skyscrapers uniquely form to create a city rich in experiences.